Blog home

 Her early life

-The Queen was born in London as the first child of the Duke and Duchess of York and was joined by her sister Princess Margaret in 1930.
+Queen Elizabeth was born in London as the first child of the Duke and Duchess of York and was joined by her sister Princess Margaret in 1930.
 She was educated at home by governesses who taught her French (which has proved very useful when she is speaking to heads of state from French-speaking countries).
 She also studied art and music and, once her father succeeded to the throne, she started to study constitutional history and law in preparation for her future role.
 At eleven she became a Girl Guide and later a Sea Ranger.

 The War Years

 During the second world war both the Princesses moved to Windsor Castle for safety.
 Whilst there, Princess Elizabeth was photographed tending her allotments as part of the government’s “Dig for Victory” campaign.
 At 18, she joined the Women’s Auxiliary Territorial Service (ATS) and trained as a mechanic, taking a driving and vehicle maintenance course at Aldershot.
 Even in her 90s she is often pictured behind the wheel and has been known to diagnose and repair faulty engines.
-She is now the last surviving Head of State from the second world war.

 Marriage and Motherhood